 What It Means

-A large and helpful development community means that bugs in a framework will be fixed more promptly.
+A large and helpful React JS development community means that bugs in a framework will be fixed more promptly.
 Developers can also quickly find answers to their questions and solve problems more easily.
 This is an area where both Vue and React shine.
 With Facebook standing behind React’s back, though, this library enjoys more trust and greater popularity among many well-known companies.

 Good documentation is important too.
 If it has a clear structure and understandable language, developers can quickly come to grips with new technology and join in project work within a shorter time.
 In this respect, Vue has a slight edge over React.